 Endowments Ensure Support for Future Generations

-Endowments create meaningful legacies.
-They provide a steady, predictable and perpetual source of income.
-Gifts to endowed funds advance the University of Alberta with ongoing, reliable funding that enables research and teaching excellence — enabling us to pursue fundamental questions and ideas, push the frontiers of knowledge, inspire creative experimentation, drive innovation and advance society.
+Gifts to endowed funds provide the University of Alberta with ongoing, reliable funding that enables research and teaching excellence — allowing us to pursue fundamental questions and ideas, push the frontiers of knowledge, inspire creative experimentation, drive innovation and advance society.
 Endowed funds help attract and retain outstanding students, professors and researchers, as well as create and enhance important teaching and research programs.

-Historically, the University of Alberta endowment has performed well because we take a prudent approach to investing.
 To ensure an endowment will provide the same level of economic support to future generations as it does today, the university’s strategy is to not spend everything earned in years when investment returns are strong.
-This helps to grow the value of the endowment and ensures stable funding that increases over time.
+This helps to grow the value of the endowment and ensure stable and ensures stable funding that increases over time.

 How do I decide between making an endowed gift and an expendable gift?